NENA911/NG911GISDataModel/README.md

 1. Make sure you have a [GitHub account](https://github.com/signup/free).
 2. [Fork](https://help.github.com/articles/fork-a-repo) the repo on GitHub.
-3. Clone it to your local machine.
+3. Clone this repository to your local machine.
 4. Create a new feature branch on your local machine.
     * The name of the branch doesn't matter, but as a best practice use a descriptive name like "Updated PrePostStreetName domain".